jinghuazhao/software-notes/R/README.md

 ```
 Note that in fact `html.start()` in R points to /usr/local/lib/R/library/ instead, see below example in `MendelianRandomization`.

+### RStudio

-2. RStudio distribution has problem loading or creating R script, so it is tempting to install from https://github.com/rstudio/rstudio/.
+The distribution has problem loading or creating R script, so it is tempting to install from https://github.com/rstudio/rstudio/.
 This involves running scripts under directory dependencies/,
 ```{bash}
 ./install-dependencies-debian --exclude-qt-sdk
 ```